davidkpiano/react-redux-form/docs/guides/react-native.md

 <a name="native-controls"/>
 ## Native `<Control>`

-The following React Native iOS form controls are available:
+The following React Native iOS and Android form controls are available:

 - `<Control.MapView>`
 - `<Control.Picker>`